 While borax does remove molds from materials, remember that it’s not the best solution for non-porous surfaces.
 It requires mixing baking soap with lukewarm water, which can damage porous wood in the long run.

-We also recommend turning on a dehumidifier to ensure that the surface dries quickly along with the borax mixture.
+I also recommend utilizing a dehumidifier to expedite the drying of the surface and the borax mixture.

 Using Mold Cleaner